YLuigi931/Sierra-Platoon/Sierra-Code-Platoon/Week9/Day3/class-project/notes.md

-Step 1: create the front-end:
+Markup : Step 1: create the front-end:
         * commands
             - 'npm create vite'
                 - add a name for project call it client